cristobalgrau/aws-serverless-rds-management-lab/README.md

 ## Overview

 In this project, we develop a serverless data analysis platform using AWS services.
-The platform enables Lambda functions to seamlessly access and process data from both public and private Amazon RDS databases.
+The primary objective is to empower Lambda functions to effortlessly access and process data from both public and private Amazon RDS databases.

 The key components and features of the project include:

-- **Serverless Architecture:** Use of AWS Lambda for serverless compute
+- **Serverless Architecture:** Leveraging AWS Lambda for efficient serverless compute capabilities.
-- **Data Access and Processing:** Enable Lambda functions to interact with both a public and a private Amazon RDS database
+- **Data Access and Processing:** Facilitating seamless interaction between Lambda functions and both public and private Amazon RDS databases.
+This ensures a versatile data processing environment.
-- **VPC Configuration:** Use of VPC configuration with Public and Private subnets, to test how lambda interacts with each one
+- **VPC Configuration:** Implementation of VPC configuration with distinct Public and Private subnets.
+This configuration is designed to evaluate and optimize Lambda interactions with each subnet, providing a comprehensive testing ground.

 <br>